we’ve got a lot of time for Pride

 LGBTQIA+ is a term that collectively represents people who identify as Lesbian, Gay, Bisexual, Transgender, Queer (or those questioning their gender identity or sexual orientations), Intersex and Asexual.

 The + represents the ever-growing community.
-This includes other sexual identities and people who aren’t questioning their sexuality but identify as a part of a group that might not be so well known or understood.
+As times change, so do words and meanings, and we’re all on the journey of learning together.
+This ‘+’ includes other sexual identities and people who aren’t questioning their sexuality but identify as a part of a group that might not be so well known or understood.

 Coming out

-Coming out is a scary experience.
-It puts us in a position of vulnerability, where it can feel as though we are welcoming the opinions (and perhaps criticisms) of others, on something that is personal.
-Some people don’t feel a desire to come out.
+Coming out can be a scary experience.
+It puts us in a position of vulnerability, where it can feel as though we are welcoming the opinions (and perhaps criticisms) of others, on something that is very personal.
+Some people don’t feel a desire to come out, and the concept of having to come out might feel a bit icky, that’s ok.
 However, to some, coming out is a part of their identity and existence.
 In an ideal world being queer would be as accepted as being straight.
 We are yet to hear about stories where children sit their parents’ downs to tell them that they’re heterosexual or cisgender.
 Having to come out, in itself, is a disadvantage.

 We have spoken to some of our nearest and dearest who have shared their experiences on coming out and what it looked like for them: